robstave/angular2-training/session-three/page2.md

 There are many events you can choose from, although, not all DOM elements have all events, and sometimes not all angular directives support the ones that could be there.

-In this case, a click event will call addChicken with newname and newbreed.
+In this case, a click event will call addChicken with _newname_ and _newbreed_.

 But how did those get filled?

-On the input, we add _#newname_.
+On the input for name, we add _#newname_.
 We use the hash # to tell Angular to assign the tag to a local variable in the view.
 Technically, this was available in Angular1 as well, in a way, but variables declared in the view were also in the scope.
-Since controllers are a bit more of a self contained class, it is better to  let the variables be local to just the view and only be referenced in methods that are bound to events.
+Since controllers are a bit more of a self contained class, it is better to keep as many variables local as possible.

 But we can two way bind variables to the controller if we have to.
 More on that later